Tekoljw/BXB-admin/replit.md

 ## Overview
 BeDAO is a multilingual cryptocurrency and social networking platform built with Next.js 15 and React.
 Its primary purpose is to provide real-time cryptocurrency price tracking, portfolio management, trading interfaces, and advanced social features.
 The platform aims to be a comprehensive web solution for cryptocurrency traders and enthusiasts, featuring a bilingual (Chinese/English) interface and dynamic light/dark themes.
 The project's vision is to innovate the crypto economic ecosystem as the world's first integrated "Social + Guarantee + AI" digital asset platform, addressing market pain points like trust deficits and fragmented features.
 It offers a crypto social network, smart guarantee trading, and zero-threshold quantitative tools.

+**Default Entry Point**: The application starts with the admin management system.
+On launch, users are directed to `/admin`, which automatically redirects to `/admin/login` if not authenticated.

 ## User Preferences
 Preferred communication style: Simple, everyday language.